gallenc/solent_MAD/README.md

 # solent_MAD
 Exercises for Solent University Mobile Application Development SWD504

+The course material for each session is available here https://edward2.solent.ac.uk/course/mad (Only available for logged in Solent Students)

 # Creating your repository

 On github create a new repository and initialise it with the Android .gitignore file.